 The most expensive cars in the world are about so much more than transportation.
 These rolling art pieces encapsulate the priorities of the one percent, and in that universe, flamboyance and swagger take precedence over practicality and efficiency.
 Lifestyle criticisms aside, these are truly mind-boggling machines, and we’d like to count down our favorites for you here.

 For the sake of clarity, we’re categorizing recently made, road-legal production vehicles only — limited runs notwithstanding — and we’re leaving out classic cars sold at auction.
 We’re also limiting the list to one entrant per nameplate, so don’t expect 10 different iterations of the same Bugatti Veyron.

-So whether your name is Buffet, Gates, Stark, or McDuck, these rides are for you — the most exorbitant people-carriers on the planet.
+So whether your name is Buffet, Gates, Bezos, or McDuck, these rides are for you — the most exorbitant people-carriers on the planet.
 They say money can’t buy happiness, but after viewing this list, you just might beg to differ.

 The 10 most expensive cars in the world